Creating Calm In The Kitchen: The Mental Health Benefits Of Cooking

 Strengthening the mind-body connection through food

 Among the benefits of cooking is that creating homemade meals can help you eat healthier.
-There are cooking classes that specifically focus on specific styles of cooking that promote health.
+There are cooking classes that specifically focus on styles of cooking that promote health.
 After a heart attack or stroke, some rehab programs will offer classes to teach patients to create more heart-healthy meals to make at home.

 There are links between healthy lifestyle factors like exercise and eating a varied and heart-healthy diet and improved mental health outcomes.
 Likewise, improved mental health has a positive effect on physical health.
 Cooking your own homemade meals can be effective as a therapeutic intervention and also a way to improve physical health, which can create a positive feedback loop of mental and physical well-being.